 On the road

-SPANA’s educational buses in Tunisia and Morocco also enable children in remote communities to learn about animal welfare.
+SPANA’s mobile exhibition units in Tunisia and Morocco also enable children in remote communities to learn about animal welfare.
 Teaching children in poor farming communities the importance of being kind to animals is especially important, as they are often responsible for feeding and tending their family’s animals.

 Evaluating the content of the programme and the impact it has on the children that participate is a priority.

 Several different methods of evaluation are currently being used.
 Gathering the evidence is complicated by working overseas in unfamiliar languages.
 However, SPANA is committed to proving its impact and demonstrating that education leads to sustainable improvements in animal welfare.